isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 </div>
 <p>Kick off Day 1 of the forum with an exciting activity in an “Amazing Race”
-format, where teams of will travel on foot to landmarks and historical points of interest in Singapore to learn about the TD Pillars and take part in activities that help them better understand the role each citizen must play to maintain our nation’s peace and sovereignty.
-Participants will also get to taste and consume Field Rations as part of the activities!&nbsp;</p>
+format, where teams of will travel on foot to landmarks and historical points of interest in Singapore to learn about the Total Defence (TD) pillars and take part in activities that help them better understand the role each citizen must play to maintain our nation’s peace and sovereignty.
+Participants will also get to taste and consume field rations as part of the activities!&nbsp;</p>
 <p></p>
 </td>
 </tr>